maripjan/Car-Accidents-Analysis-Dashboard-in-Python-using-Streamlit/README.md

 2. **In order to run the app:

-	- [Open a terminal ] .
+	- Open a terminal

-	b.
-If different, navigate to the directory where app.py is stored
+	-  If different, navigate to the directory where app.py is stored

-	c.
-Type `streamlit run app.py`**
+	- Type `streamlit run app.py`**